Phiomicetus: Description

-Phiomicetus is placed in the transitional, semiaquatic family Protocetidae, of which it is the most basal member.
+Phiomicetus is placed in the transitional, semiaquatic family Protocetidae, of which it is the most basal member outside of the Indo-Pakistan region.
 Like all protocetids, it had large fore- and hindlimbs that could support the body on land.
 Its body length is estimated to be 3 m, and body mass 600 kg.
 Features of the skull and mandible suggest that Phiomicetus had large temporal muscles in the jaw; combined with tooth wear patterns, this suggests a "strong raptorial feeding style" with large fish, turtles, and potentially other whales as prey, akin to modern-day seal-eating killer whales.
 The long neural spines on its thoracic vertebrae suggest that it was capable of supporting its own weight on land.